 - Enhanced staff morale and sense of worth

-- Improved sense of importance to company
+- Improved sense of value to the organization

-- Improved prescription processing
+- Improved accuracy in prescription processing

 - Process STAT or urgent orders daily within a required time frame

 - Process medication changes or discontinuations immediately

 - Establish a longer turnaround time for refills — this will allow you to focus on urgent new admissions